Tomorrow's Night Dives: Illinois Resident Free Evening tickets are SOLD OUT. Next available is 7/14.

 5: How long have sharks lived on our planet?

-Not only can sharks live to very old ages, but they are also one of the longest-surviving groups of vertebrates on our planet.
+Sharks are one of the longest-surviving groups of vertebrates on Earth.
 The earliest sharks originated around 450 million years ago, further back than the origin of dinosaurs (around 250 million years ago), and even long before the origin of trees (around 350 million years ago).
-For me, this makes sharks some of the most impressive survival experts this planet has ever seen.
-They have survived FIVE mass extinction events!
+This makes sharks some of the most impressive survival experts this planet has ever seen — they have survived FIVE mass extinction events!

-It is only now, in the age of humans, that so many species have been under threat of extinction.
-Since this is the direct result of our activities, we are wholly responsible for reducing these threats and ensuring their long-term survival (learn more about these threats and things that can be done to help save sharks).
+It is only now, in the age of humans, that so many species are under threat of extinction.
+Since this is the direct result of our activities, we are wholly responsible for reducing these threats and ensuring their long-term survival.